 Above: Compression fossil of Sciadophyton

-Silurian (Ludlow) of Powys, Wales (Edwards & Rogerson 1979)
+Silurian (Ludlow) of Powys, Wales

-The diagnostic features of S. striata sporangia, the obliquely running striations and the terminal thicker lens-shaped region are usually clearly visible.
+The diagnostic features of S. striata sporangia, the obliquely running striations, and the terminal, thicker, lens-shaped region are usually clearly visible.

-In the majority of specimens the distal region persists, the organic material of the main body of the sporangium has flaked off leaving dark strands adhering to the rock surface
+In the majority of specimens, the distal region persists, the organic material of the main body of the sporangium has flaked off, leaving dark strands adhering to the rock surface

 Above: Plate 1 (Edwards & Rogerson 1979) showing Steganotheca striata sporangium showing surface striation

-Fairon-Demaret 1986
+Fairon-Demaret, 1986

-S. langii † (Fairon-Demaret 1985)
+S. langii

 Ribbon-like axes bear lateral sporangia.